1. Home

 Establish Clear Workflows

-Define task ownership, dependencies, and deadlines for every close activity.
-Workflow management tools track progress and highlight bottlenecks before they delay your close.
+Define task ownership, dependencies and deadlines for every close activity.
+Workflow tools track progress and highlight bottlenecks before they delay your close.

 Monitor Key Metrics

-See how automated consolidation manages eliminations and generates management reports across multiple entities in this comprehensive walkthrough:
+See how automated consolidation manages eliminations and generates management reports across multiple entities:

 Frequently Asked Questions